Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Frequent heartburn is often caused by gastroesophageal reflux disease (GERD).
 In people with GERD, the contents of the stomach back up into the esophagus.
-Depending on its severity, GERD is treated with medication or sometimes surgery.
+GERD is treated with medication or sometimes surgery, depending on its severity.

 Learn about symptoms and causes of GERD and what you can do to treat it.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR